Do you have a Sour Patch Kid at home?

 The key, however, lies in understanding that this is a part of the process and how you handle it can have lasting implications.

 It’s crucial to understand that loving your child isn’t enough; what truly matters is that they feel loved.
-The emotional experience they have in your presence can significantly impact their perception of themselves and you.

 You are an amazing mom, and I want you to acknowledge you’re doing the very best you can.